Xia Dalong

-Xia Dalong (夏达龙; born 17 June 1993) is a Chinese-Japanese footballer who plays as a attacker for Sichuan Jiuniu.
+Xia Dalong (夏达龙; born 27 June 1993) is a Japanese professional footballer who plays as a forward for Guangdong GZ-Power.

 Career

-Xia started his career with Chinese fourth division side Shenzhen Xinqiao, in an attempt in helping them gaining promotion to the China League Two.
+Born in Nagoya, Japan, Xia started his career with Chinese fourth division side Shenzhen Xinqiao, in an attempt in helping them gaining promotion to the China League Two.

 Before the 2019 season, he signed for Baoding Yingli ETS in the Chinese third division.

 In 2020, Xia signed for Chinese second division club Sichuan Jiuniu.

+In March 2024, he joined China League Two side Guangdong GZ-Power on loan from Shenzhen Peng City following their promotion to the Chinese Super League.